lena-suslik/judo_score/README.md

 Both windows are open **in the same browser on the same computer**.
 They share their data through the browser itself (no network).
 This means:

-- ✅ Two windows / two monitors on **one** computer → works perfectly.
+- Two windows or two monitors on **one** computer: works.
-- ❌ Control on one laptop, display on a different laptop → they will **not** sync.
+- Control on one laptop, display on a different laptop: does **not** sync.
-- 👍 Best results: open the display with the **`Open display window`** button rather than opening `display.html` by hand.
+- Open the display with the **`Open display window`** button rather than opening `display.html` by hand.
-- The control screen keeps working on its own if you only have one monitor.
+- The control screen also works on its own if you only have one monitor.

 ---